OpenDID-Labs/developer-docs/OpenDID Oracle Contract User Manual.md

 ```

 > [!WARNING]
-> You need to to fill in the application contract address `callback_address` and module name `callback_madule` for receiving verification results, and specify the amount of `fee` not less than the queried service fee.
+> You need to to fill in the application contract address `callback_address` and module name `callback_madule` for receiving verification results, and specify the amount of `fee` not less than the amount of `queried service fee` * `GasPrice`.

 ### Receive Verification Results